Timberlake Country Club, the Midlands' only golf course built on Lake Murray, has been around more than 20 years, but you wouldn't know it lately.

 Start with the four-year-old, 14,000-square-foot, two-story clubhouse overlooking a new, 3,000-square-foot putting green.
 A fleet of 60 shiny new golf carts awaits players.
 On the course, a number of holes have had subtle but significant changes, from building up the front of the green at the par-4 second hole to closely mowing areas around greens to facilitate chipping and putting.
-There's even a "new" head professional, Michigan native Doug Cameron, who worked at clubs in North Augusta and St. Louis before arriving about two years ago.
+The course is now managed by Jimmy Koosa's management company.

 But one thing hasn't changed at the Willard Byrd design, founded as a private club but currently open for public play: Timberlake remains one of the most enjoyable semi-private experiences in the Midlands.

 The club's 180 golf and 100 social members enjoy swimming, tennis and a fitness center in addition to golf.
 About 30 percent of the club's annual 17,000 rounds, though, are by visitors.
 And while getting to the course takes time - about 10-15 minutes from downtown Chapin via Amick's Ferry Road - the trek is worth it.

 At 6,579 yards (back tees), Timberlake isn't about length but strategy.
 "It's harder than it looks on paper," club board president Julie Cameron says, "but we're making it more player-friendly."
 Reading the grain in the Champions Bermuda greens is crucial for putting.

 The par-4 first hole, with its view of the lake and boat docks, requires a straight tee shot and precise approach to a saddleback (front-to-back) green.
 The No. 1 handicap hole, the second, plays severely uphill and longer than its 419 yards to a perched, multi-tier green.
 Lake Murray is visible again at the par-3 fourth, with a pond guarding the green.